AMSAT-NA/PacSatFSKBoard/NOTES.md

 The board bypass circuitry had an error, the board1 in and antenna connections were flipped on the switch.
 Put them in the right place.

+## 2025-10-14

+Add DNP zero-ohm resistors on the I2C lines to the PC104 so they can be disconnected.

+Add UART lines to the PC104 connected via DNP zero-ohm resistors.

+Add a way to measure battery voltage from the PC104, currently with DNP zero ohm resistors.